+Valium is used to treat this and other medical concerns.
+Unfortunately, like many other prescription medications, far too many people choose to use this drug and fall prey to addiction.
+Fortunately, the right combination of treatment modalities can be your best weapon against an addiction to Valium.
 An increasing number of Americans are altogether too familiar with anxiety.
 Valium is used to treat this and other medical concerns.
-Unfortunately, like many other prescription medications, far too many people choose to abuse this drug and fall prey to addiction.
+Unfortunately, like many other prescription medications, far too many people choose to use this drug and fall prey to addiction.
 Fortunately, the right combination of treatment modalities can be your best weapon against an addiction to Valium.

 What Is Valium?

 As a sedative tranquilizer, Valium is an effective medication for certain health conditions beyond anxiety, such as muscles spasms, seizures, and agitated states caused by alcohol withdrawal.
 When used as prescribed under a physician’s guidance, Valium is generally safe.
 However, when it’s misused or used recreationally, chronic use can quickly accelerate into addiction.